wkgcass/vproxy/doc/extended-app.md

 * `keypem`: the private key file path.
 * `domain`: the domain name of current host (optional).
 * `redirectport`: bind a port and return http 3xx to redirect the client(browser) to the `listen` port.
+* `kcp`: enable kcp transporting, the listening port will be the same as what `listen` specifies.

 e.g.